 BETTY L. HOAG: Trouble for your mother too, would make it hard for a little boy.

 CHARLES WHITE: Right, and I’d say this carried over into all my early social life, certainly in school.
 It was also the problem, I think, of awareness of being a Negro, and what it meant in terms of, even in school.
 The high school I went to which was predominantly white.
-I guess it was about 70% white at the time.
+I guess it was about 70 percent white at the time.
 As an example, as I indicated, I was interested in acting.
 Up until my junior year I had been designing most of the sets for the school plays and drawing all the posters and things and I began to get interested in and curious about acting, and this was just unheard of in that school, none of the Negro students were ever allowed to act.
 They could participate in the broader entertainment of the school, you know, the band performances or something like this, but not in the school drama.

 BETTY L. HOAG: That seems amazing today, doesn’t it.